 The methods workshop is an informal, one-hour gathering that takes place in the downstairs conference room at the CHPR.
 Attendance is open to anyone with an interest in PCOR methods and comparative effectiveness research (CER).

 Sessions are led by CHPR Director Joy Melnikow and Daniel J. Tancredi.
 Melnikow, professor of family and community medicine, is an experienced outcomes researcher and the lead instructor for the UC Davis Comparative Effectiveness Research course.
-Tancredi, assistant professor with the department of pediatrics, is an expert in biostatistics.
+Tancredi, associate professor with the department of pediatrics, is an expert in biostatistics.

 The informal setting provides an opportunity for researchers to discuss their own research problems or questions and receive informed guidance and feedback.
 Occasional guest speakers are invited to discuss their own research or their perspectives on PCOR.

-Regular session attendees express enthusiam for the program and its usefulness.
+Regular session attendees express enthusiasm for the program and its usefulness.
 Tejveer Dhillon, a surgery resident and fellow in the CHPR Quality, Safety, and Comparative Effectiveness Research Training program (QSCERT), told us, "The methods workshops are an excellent resource because we get to work almost one-on-one with two great leaders in the field of medical research."